 Dr Greger’s Daily Dozen Checklist

-Not sure how to meet your nutritional requirements?
-Dr Greger’s Daily Dozen is a lifesaving tool for new vegans.
+Not sure how to meet your nutritional requirements on a plant-based diet?
+Dr Greger’s Daily Dozen is a valuable tool

 An array of healthy plant-based foods including nuts, fruit and vegetables.
 Dr Greger's Daily Dozen is a key part of any vegan starter kit!